What is engineering?

 After studying engineering you may choose to go into sectors as varied as management consultancy, broadcasting or the financial sector, as well as the more direct career paths listed below.
 Find out where our students go on to work.

-Architecture: Town Planner, Production Designer, Building Surveyor, Architect, Architectural Technologist.
+Architecture: Architect, Architectural Technologist, Town Planner, Production Designer, Building Surveyor.

 Chemical Engineering: Chemical Engineer, Energy Engineer, Product Development Scientist, Production Manager, Quality Manager.

-Civil Engineering: Site Engineer, Water Engineer, Engineering Geologist, Environmental Consultant, Quantity Surveyor.
+Civil Engineering: Structural Engineer, Site Engineer, Geotechnical Engineer, Building Physicist, Water Engineer, Quantity Surveyor.

 Electronic & Electrical Engineering: Broadcast Engineer, IT Consultant, Network Engineer, Systems Developer.